 Haydenville Tunnel is reportedly haunted by workers who were supposedly killed there during its construction.
 It may also be haunted by the spirit of a girl in her late teens to early twenties.
 We did not record or experience anything unusual during our first trip to the tunnel, but we have experienced something strange on almost every return visit.
 We have recorded numerous EVPs on various trips to the tunnel, including a voice that screamed, “No, not that tunnel,” near the collapsed section in June 2003.
 OES Co-Founder Jay Maynard was touched by something unseen near the tunnel’s entrance during the same visit.
 During the summer of 2005, the OES, along with our friends at the Central Ohio Paranormal Society, recorded several EVPs and photographed a possible apparition.
 One person was even touched on the arm twice during that trip and an EVP was recorded saying, “That’s her arm I’m touching.
 That’s her arm.”

 Thanks to Shannon and Rodney for taking us on our first tour of Haydenville Tunnel.

-UPDATE 2014: Haydenville Tunnel has officially been closed to the public due to safety concerns.
+UPDATE 2014: Haydenville Tunnel has been officially closed to the public due to safety concerns.
 As we have always stated above, we do not advise anyone to enter the tunnel as another collapse is likely eminent.
-A sign has now been posted at the tunnel’s entrance stating as much and barriers have been place.
+A sign has now been posted at the tunnel’s entrance stating as much and barriers have been placed.
 Those who ignore the posting and enter the tunnel may now be cited by law enforcement or Wayne National Forest officials.